1. DESCRIPTION OF SCHOOL LEVEL DELIVERY MODEL

 i) be knowledgeable about current procedures for reporting Child Abuse and Neglect;

-j) be familiar with the Special Education Manual of Policies, Procedures and Guidelines.
+j) be familiar with the Inclusive Education Manual of Policies, Procedures and Guidelines.

 2. MINIMUM ACADEMIC QUALIFICATIONS/EXPERIENCE